Reece-Reklai/camera_dashboard/README.md

 ## Notes

 - USB cameras should be visible as `/dev/video*`
-- If no cameras are found, the app will show "NO CAMERAS FOUND"
+- If no cameras are found, the app will show "Disconnected"
-- Exit with Ctrl+Q or Ctrl+C in terminal
+- Exit with Ctrl+Q or Ctrl+C in terminal or Q inside application window

 ---

-If you want autostart or systemd support later, I can add that too.